-The directors present the strategic report and financial statements for the year ended 31 December 2021.
+The directors present the strategic report and financial statements for the year ended 31 December 2022.

 The Company remains part of the Allied International Group of Companies who support the business with products from its global manufacturing resources.
-The Company continues to make very good use of these production facilities in its UK market place business.
+The Company continues to make very good use of these production facilities in its UK market place business, especially as the Group continues to expand worldwide.